 The below image depicts the calling sequence of the socket methods for both the Client and the Server endpoints.

 So from the above flowchart diagram, you would have learned what all socket methods required to create a client/server socket program in Python.
 Now it’s time to set up the real Python client and server components.

 The client-server program will have the following two Python modules.

 Let’s check out the server code first.
 For your note, we’ve tested this code on Python 3.

 This server module will both send and receive data to/from the client.

-- In Python-Server.py, we have created a server socket which remains in the wait state till it receives a request from the client.
+- The Python-Server.py file has the code to create the server socket which remains in the wait state until it receives a request from the client.